How to Find Knowledge Transfer Partnerships (KTPs)

 1. Find the companies that are innovating in your area or industry

-To do this, the KTP team would open up their dashboard and go to ‘Search’, then ‘Advanced search.’
+To do this, the knowledge exchange team would open up their dashboard and go to ‘Search’, then ‘Advanced search.’
 Here, you can apply filters to find the companies that match your expertise—ones that might also be open to a KTP proposal.

-For example, this search is for businesses that work in the SIC codes for ‘Human Health and Social Work Activities’, with an additional sector filter for ‘Personal healthcare services’.
+For example, this search is for businesses that work in the SIC codes for ‘Human Health and Social Work Activities‘, with an additional industry filters for ‘Healthcare products, toiletries and living aids’, and ‘Homecare (domiciliary care)‘.
+Add Companies House status as ‘active’ to return only active businesses.

-This search still shows over 1.6k businesses across the UK, so you’ll want to add another filter.
+This search still shows over 27.2k businesses across the UK, so you’ll want to add another filter.
 Knowledge bases also tend to search by ‘Location’.
 You can filter by towns and cities, and by radius.
-For example, this search returns businesses within 50 miles of Newcastle.
+For example, this search returns businesses in Newcastle.

 2. Verify the business’ financial history

-For example, one of the four results returned in the last search was Sleepstation, an online sleep improvement programme.
-The company profile reveals its financial and fundraising history, including a timeline of significant business events (things like incorporation, grants, accounts filed, and credit rating changes).
+For example, clicking through the company results will reveal its financial and fundraising history, including a timeline of significant business events (things like incorporation, grants, accounts filed, and credit rating changes).

 3. Get up-to-date patent information